BY CHANCE DORLAND

 Self-censorship was only mentioned in the context of LGBTQ issues.
 “Martin,” a foreign media worker who had no experience before coming to South Korea but has since worked in radio and TV for more than three years, reported that while doing entertainment reports for a radio station, his producer told him that he was not allowed to mention if a celebrity was “a gay or bisexual/trans person.”
 For example, while reporting on Elton John, the report could contain info regarding some new happening with the artist but had to do so without any mention that Elton John was a gay man.
 “Martin” said this and other censorship he has experienced was “more to do with self-censorship” by his producer rather than any specific rule, noting that in South Korean media “you don’t want to be an outlier or be too controversial.”
 As a result, “Martin” says South Korean journalists and producers “don’t want to rock the boat.”

-While issues of money (from either the government or advertisers) and the attitudes of coworkers were most often cited as the reason for stories to be censored, funding-based censorship was more prevalent for LGBTQ coverage than women's issues.
+While issues of money (from either the government or advertisers) and the attitudes of coworkers were most often cited as the reason for stories to be censored, money and funding was more often available for LGBTQ coverage.
 “Rachel,” a foreign newspaper and magazine worker, thought that “women’s issues are less sensitive to advertising pressure unless you’re talking about how women are treated at a certain company that might be an advertiser” and noted that after her company hired a new managing editor, they “started to cover women’s issues more critically versus the older Korean male in charge before who really didn’t give a shit.”

 “Donggyu” placed the most emphasis on money for how both LGBTQ and women’s issues were selected for news coverage, reporting that reporting standards are “due largely to government revenue and [large corporate] sponsors as the media themselves ... are not effective advertising platforms,” noting that media companies in effect generate income “from deceiving the public or providing biased information that favors the government or [corporations], so the only way to practically run media entities in Korea is to suppress freedom of speech.”
 However, “Donggyu” notes such a system has created free speech opportunities because other media entities “have to build a brand of serving the public interest in order to keep their advertising and funding … which gives legitimacy for the company to do other things.”